-Calgary, AB, Canada Age: 62 Independent
+Calgary, AB, Canada Age: 63 Independent

 Mr. Wright has over 40 years of oil and gas and industry experience, has been Chairman of the Board of Alvopetro since 2013 and has been the President of Analogy Capital Advisors Inc. since March 2017.
-He also serves as the Chair of the Board of Directors of Touchstone Exploration Inc. and was previously, the President and Chief Executive Officer and a Director of Petrobank Energy and Resources Ltd. from 2000 to 2012.
+He is currently the Chair of the Board of Directors, Chair of the Compensation and Governance Committee and member of the Reserves Committee of Grounded Lithium Corp., positions he has held since August 2022.
+He also serves as the Chair of the Board of Directors of Touchstone Exploration Inc. and was previously the President and Chief Executive Officer and a Director of Petrobank Energy and Resources Ltd. from 2000 to 2012.
 Mr. Wright was the President and Chief Executive Officer of Petrominerales from inception to May 2010 and then the Chairman of the Board until Petrominerales was acquired in 2013.
 From January 2017 to June 2017, he was a Director, President and Chief Executive Officer of Ridgeback Resources Inc. Prior thereto, Mr. Wright was a director, President and Chief Executive Officer of Lightstream Resources Ltd. from May 2011 to December 2016.
 Previously, he served as the President and Chief Executive Officer of Pacalta Resources Ltd. from May 1996 to June 1999; Executive Vice President and Chief Operating Officer of Morgan Hydrocarbons Inc. from December 1993 to April 1996; and Vice President Production of Morgan Hydrocarbons Inc. from 1989 to 1993.
 Mr. Wright graduated from the University of Alberta in 1981 with a Bachelor of Science degree in petroleum engineering.
 Mr. Wright is a Professional Engineer and also a Chartered Financial Analyst.

-Director Since: Tenure: September 25, 2013 9.6 years
+Director Since: Tenure:

+September 25, 2013 10.6 years

-Alvopetro Board and Board Committees Meeting Attendar nce (2022)
+Alvopetro Board and E Board Committees Meeting Attendance (2023)

-Board (Chairman) 4 of 4 100%
+Board (Chairman) 6 of 6 100%

-Compensation Committee 3 of 3 100%
+Compensation Com imittee 2 of 2 100%

-Reserves Committee 2 of 2 100%
+Reserves Committe e 2 of 2 100%

-Shares and DSUs Held- as at December 31, 2022(1)(2)
+Shares and DSUs Held - as at Decen nber 31, 2023 (1)(2)

 Shares DSUs Equity-at-Risk

 (#) (#) (\$) Meets Share Ownership Guideline

-1,549,881 47,333 12,011,049 Yes
+1,549,881 55,020 10,592,347 Yes